t3brightside/syscategory_recources/README.md

  - FE implantation you got to do by yourself but check out examples below...

 ## Data processing example
-Please note your sys_categories have to be in the same site root.
+Please note! your sys_categories have to be in the same site root.
+Didn't seem to matter in TYPO3 9.5 but does in 10.4.
 ```typoscript
 page = PAGE
 page {